 Apr.
-24th: Some documentation has been signed, but there are succession issues and missing documentation that needs to be clarified before the location can be
+24th: Some documentation has been signed, but there are succession issues and missing documentation that needs to be clarified before the location can be opened up.
+John Macharia is working on this.

-May 8th: John had a meeting with the owner last Thursday, May 4th; a part payment was done in 2014 on the original valuation (of ~500k/acre); the owner said he was not aware of any payment having ever been made - and that he had never signed a letter of offer.
+May 8th; John had a meeting with the owner last Thursday, May 4th; a part payment was done in 2014 on the original valuation (of ~500k/acre); the owner said he was not aware of any payment having ever been made - and that he had never signed a letter of offer.
 He was therefore told by John to check his bank records, as Ketraco has records that show that he was paid the initial valuation in 2014.
-He is nevertheless entitled to a top-up payment (compensation has been increased from KES43,500 to KES 67,860 - the owner is owed KES 24,360).
+He is nevertheless entitled to a top-up payment (compensation has bleen increased revised upwards) by cheque - but was never cashed - and furthermore, they have not received the top-up payment yet.
+The original payment has hot been reissued July 14th; John Macharia has received unofficial information form Finance that the landowner was paid the initial amount in 2014 or 2015 (before and values were either.
+Compounding this, there have been issues of succession on the land, since the landowner registered on title has died and his heirs cannot sign the easement until those succession issues are resolved.
+This notwithstanding, the landowners can be paid, according to documentation in John's possession.
+Affice confirmed that the tower was moved 12m (to avoid large leg extensions) and has forwarded the coordinates to John Macharia.
+John Macharia to prepare the internal memo to initiate the payments to the landowner.

 May 19th: John has requested account details from Finance so that he can engage the landowner and agree on a way forward.
 Site remains blocked.
-June 8th.
-Status remains unchanged.
-Ketraco needs another week to progress and then to provide feedback to DNV.
-GL, Isolux and LTWP.
+June 8th; Status remains unchanged.
+Ketraco needs another week to progress and then to provide feedback to DNV.GL, Isolux and LTWP. from KES43,500 to KES 67,860 - the owner is owed KES 24,360)